ProvenanceAnalytics/vis/README.md

 print('hello, world!')
 ```
 Save the file and exit.
 Now head over to the SPADE directory `cd SPADE` and start SPADE with `./bin/spade start`.
 Run `cd ..` and then `python3 hello-world` then `cd SPADE` and then `./bin/spade stop`.
 Now we should be able to see the provenance created with `nano /tmp/provenance2.json`.
 Now that SPADE is ready to track hello-world we can move on to the Neo4j database install.

+[^hello]: This only applies to the hello-world program.

 ### Installing Neo4j
 Head back over to the home directory with `cd` and run these commands:
 ```